Quantum Tokens for Digital Signatures: The One-time Scheme

-\onote{Next version: CRV also used their VBB construction to show a one time digital signature scheme.
-How did they prove that, without auxiliary input?}

-The challenge that we are facing due to the previous attack, was described by Aaronson and Christiano as follows: \begin{displayquote} Given a subspace $A \preceq \mathbb F_{2}^{n}$, how can a bank distribute an ``obfuscated program'' $\mathcal O_{\IAH}$, which legitimate buyers and sellers can use to decide membership in both $A$ and $A^{\perp}$, but which does not reveal anything else about A that might facilitate counterfeiting? \end{displayquote}
+Theorem~\ref{thm:lower-bound-average-case} can be used to show that if we treat the membership to $A$ and $A^\perp$ as an oracle, we can construct a one-time secure TS scheme.
+The challenge that we are facing was described by Aaronson and Christiano as follows (note that their context was public quantum money, hence the reference to a \emph{bank}): \begin{displayquote} Given a subspace $A \preceq \mathbb F_{2}^{n}$, how can a bank distribute an ``obfuscated program'' $\mathcal O(\IAH)$, which legitimate buyers and sellers can use to decide membership in both $A$ and $A^{\perp}$, but which does not reveal anything else about A that might facilitate counterfeiting? \end{displayquote}

-For a gentle bird's-eye view on program obfuscation, see Barak's excellent, though already slightly outdated, review~\cite{barak16hopes}.
+For a gentle bird's-eye view on program obfuscation, see Barak's excellent, though already somewhat outdated, review~\cite{barak16hopes}.
 There are several notions of program obfuscation in the literature.
-In all of them, an obfuscator is a (probabilistic) compiler which takes a circuit \nom{$C$}{A circuit} and outputs a classical obfuscated program \nom{$\mathcal O_{C}$}{An obfuscated program of the circuit $C$} which preserves the functionality,
+In all of them, an obfuscator is a (probabilistic) compiler which takes a circuit \nom{$C$}{A circuit} and outputs a classical obfuscated program \nom{$\mathcal O(C)$}{An obfuscated program of the circuit $C$} which preserves the functionality, i.e.,

-and $\mathcal O_{C}$ is ``unintelligible'' in some way.
-The notion which we use for unintelligible is called Virtual Black Box (\nom{VBB}{virtual black box, a form of obfuscation}), which requires that for every polynomial adversary with access to $\mathcal O_{C}$ there exists an efficient simulator with only oracle access to $C$, which outputs a computationally indistinguishable distribution with respect to the adversary's distribution.
+and $\mathcal O(C)$ is ``unintelligible'' in some way.
+The notion which we use for unintelligible is called Virtual Black Box (\nom{VBB}{virtual black box, a form of obfuscation}), which requires that for every polynomial adversary with access to $\mathcal O(C)$ there exists an efficient simulator with only oracle access to $C$, which outputs a computationally indistinguishable distribution with respect to the adversary's distribution.
 Barak et al.~ \cite{barak12on} defined this notion and showed that there is a class of circuits for which VBB obfuscation is impossible (hence \emph{general purpose} VBB obfuscation is impossible).
 As far as we know, their results, as well as the other negative results related to VBB (e.g. ~\cite{goldwasser05impossibility,bitansky14impossibility}), does not rule out specific black box obfuscation for the class of functions required in this work.